dressel/dotvim/README.md

 # dotvim

-This is contains my personal Vim configuration and plugins.
+This contains my personal Vim configuration and plugins.
 The idea is to replace the .vim folder on any machine with this.
 This .vim folder also contains a vimrc file, which performs the function of the .vimrc file.
 Because Vim expects .vimrc in the home directory, you must create a .vimrc file that simply has the one line "runtime vimrc".
 Then the settings from /.vim/vimrc will kick in.

 #### Pushing config to new machine: